Azimuthal asymmetries of charged hadrons produced in high-energy muon scattering off longitudinally polarised deuterons: Introduction

 \section{Introduction}

 Measurements of Semi-Inclusive Deep-Inelastic Scattering (SIDIS)

-of high-energy polarised muons $\mu$ off polarised nucleons $N$ in the initial state and scattered muons $\mu'$, $n= 1,2$,... hadrons $h$ and unobserved particles $X$ in the final state are sensitive to the spin-dependent Parton Distribution Functions (PDFs) of nucleons.
-The SIDIS cross section depends, in particular, on the azimuthal angle of the produced hadron (see e.g.\ Ref.~\cite{Bacchetta:2006tn}), which leads to azimuthal asymmetries related to convolutions of the nucleon Transverse-Momentum-Dependent (TMD) PDFs and parton-to-hadron Fragmentation Functions (FFs).
+of high-energy polarised muons $\mu$ off nucleons $N$ in the initial state and scattered muons $\mu'$, $n$ measured hadrons $h$ and unobserved particles $X$ in the final state are sensitive to the spin-dependent Parton Distribution Functions (PDFs) of nucleons.
+The SIDIS cross section depends, in particular, on the azimuthal angle of each produced and measured hadron (see e.g.\ Ref.~\cite{Kotzinian:1995cz}), which leads to azimuthal asymmetries related to convolutions of the nucleon Transverse-Momentum-Dependent (TMD) PDFs and parton-to-hadron Fragmentation Functions (FFs).
+These asymmetries can appear in SIDIS off unpolarised, longitudinally or transversely polarised nucleons.

-The TMD PDFs were studied in a number of experiments.
-The most complete data were obtained by the COMPASS Collaboration at CERN using {unpolarised} \cite{Adolph:2014pwc}, {longitudinally} and {transversely} polarised $^6$LiD (``deuteron'') \cite{Adolph:2012sp} and NH$_3$ (``proton'') targets \cite{Adolph:2014zba}.
-The data on hadron production off longitudinally polarised deuterons were collected in 2002, 2003, 2004 and 2006 and those off protons in 2007 and 2011.
-The results on azimuthal asymmetries in charged hadron production off longitudinally polarised deuterons based on the data taken in 2002--2004 were published in Ref.~\cite{Alekseev:2010dm}.
-In 2006 the data were taken with a modified set-up (see e.g.\ Ref.~\cite{Alekseev:2009ac}).
-The results of the analysis of these data are presented in this Paper as well as those of the combined 2002--2006 data.
-The analysis of the proton data is in progress.